 Although having a conversation about bras can be a bit awkward (especially if you’re the male caretaker in the family), it’s an important one to have as part of your ongoing conversations about your daughter’s developing body.

-When it comes to deciding when she should start, there are a number of factors to consider—some social, some psychological and some that are just personal for you and your child.
+When it comes to deciding when it's time to start wearing a training bra, there are a number of factors to consider—some social, some psychological and some that are just personal for you and your child.

 - Does she have breast buds?